yhoazk/cpp/boost/asio/asio.md

 oriented.
 If we want to send TCP use `boost::asio::ip::tcp::socket` if serial is to be used `boost::asio::serial_port` if a timer is needed use `boost::asio::steady_timer` this call uses the OS to notify the process.

+## Scalability and multithread

+Scalability describes the hability of a programm to effectively benefit from aditional resources.